Section outline

 • All assessments and instruments culturally fair

-The BOE may include data collected across at least two of the following areas: Intellectual Ability, Characteristics and Behaviors, Achievement, and Demonstrated Performance (See attached CDE guidelines for additional information and examples).
+The BOE may include data collected across at least two of the following areas: Intellectual Ability, Characteristics and Behaviors, Achievement, and Demonstrated Performance (See CDE guidelines at cde.state.co.us/gt for additional information and examples).

 The ECBOCES Administrative Unit has developed an electronic ALP for districts to use.
 Districts have the option of using their own ALP form if it includes all essential elements described in the Rules promulgated by the State Board of Education.